Resident234/php.net/pages/www.php.net_imagick.newimage.php.md

-The color value (3rd argument) for transparency is &quot;none&quot;.
+The color value (3rd argument) for transparency is "none".

 #